jankotek/mapdb-site/blog/mapdb3.rst

     :author: Jan

 I will start with the bad news.
 Current 2.0 branch needs major redesign.
 It has bugs, concurrency issues and is slow.
-I tryed to fix it, but at end I decided to start work on new 3.0 branch.
+I decided to start work on new 3.0 branch.
 First milestone with HTreeMap will be released in a few days, stable version will be out on March.

 There is not going to be stable 2.0 release.
 There will be another bug fix release for 1.0 and 2.0-beta, after that it will be all about MapDB 3.